This blog may contain affiliate links. Read our disclosure policy for more info.

 Horses are a part of the Patagonian culture and the shrubland around Puerto Natales is perfect for a wild ride in this stunning landscape.

-On this full-day Estancia La Peninsula tour you’ll get to see what life’s like on a real Patagonian estancia (station) and explore the landscape by horseback with a knowledgeable guide.
-You’ll get a roasted lamb lunch paired with Chilean wine as well as dog herding demonstration all before taking the ferry back to Puerto Natales.
+On this half-day or full-day Estancia Bahia Esperanza tour, you’ll get to see what life’s like on a real Patagonian estancia (ranch) and explore the landscape by horseback with a knowledgeable guide.

 This tour really hits some cool key points of Patagonian culture and you won’t just learn about it, but actually experience it!
 It’s also a great way to give your legs a break from all that hiking!